Department website: http://psychology.wvu.edu/

 PSYC 427.
 Psychobiology of Sleep.
 3 Hours.

-PR: PSYC 202.
+PR: PSYC 202 or PSYC 204 or PSYC 304.
 Empirical topics including physiology, development, assessment, circadian rhythmicity, pharmacology, sleep disorders and consequences of poor or disordered sleep.

 PSYC 474.
 Applied Behavior Analysis.
 3 Hours.

 PR: PSYC 302 and junior or senior standing.
-Basic principles of behavior and their application to changing significant human behavior.
-Includes clinical, educational, parenting, industrial/organizational, community, and other applications.
+The application of basic learning principles to changes in socially significant human behavior.

 PSYC 490A.
 Teaching Practicum.
 1-3 Hours.